Vertmo/hello-android/README.md

 We'll start with a simple Hello-World app (of course), and then add more (and for that, we'll need to add the relevant part of the runtime to the OCaml library).

 ## Java Version
-Using classic Android tools, such as aapt, dex...
+Using classic Android tools, such as `javac`, `aapt`, `dex`, ...
 This version is used as a reference, and taken from (https://www.hanshq.net/command-line-android.html).

 ## Kotlin Version
-WIP
+Very similar to the Java version, except using `kotlinc` instead of `javac`.

 ## OCaml Version
 WIP